 These are the basic facts of rent to own vehicles.

-• Most rental vehicles in much less pricey, many choose to pay weekly.
+• Most rental vehicles are much less pricey, many people choose to pay weekly.

 • Payments are made in person, this means that you will have a better-established relationship with your agent.